blacklightpy/vaultofknowledge/Did Rabbis have Superpowers.md

 > “I say unto you, He that believeth on me, the works that I do shall he do also; and greater works than these shall he do…”

+### In Muhammadianism

+**Stories of Holy Men by Farid al-Din ‘Attar (c.
+1145 - 1230):**

+> One day [Hasan of Basra] saw Rabi‘a [al-‘Adawiyya] when she was near a lake.
+Throwing his prayer rug on the surface of the water, he called, “Rabi‘a, come!
+Let us pray two rak‘as here!”
+>
+> “Hasan,” Rabi‘a replied, “when you are showing off your spiritual goods in this worldly market, it should be things that your fellow-men are incapable of displaying.”
+>
+> And she flung her prayer rug into the air and flew up on it.
+“Come up here, Hasan, where people can see us!” she cried.
+>
+> Hasan, who had not attained that station, said nothing.
+Rabi‘a sought to console him.
+>
+> “Hasan,” she said, “what you did fishes also do, and what I did flies also do.
+The real business is outside both these tricks.
+One must apply one’s self to the real business.